-According to the findings of this review, there is lack of well-explained health, safety, and environmental guidelines and protocols for the safe handling, disposal, and delivery of nanoparticles.
+According to the findings of this review, there is lack of wellexplained health, safety, and environmental guidelines and protocols for the safe handling, disposal, and delivery of nanoparticles.
 Therefore, to minimise the challenges addressed in the review, it is proposed that joint efforts in the areas below are needed by the industry.

 It would be of advantage for oilfield engineers and scientists to work together with their colleagues in other sectors where an impact has been made by nanotechnology.
 There have been significant nanotechnology advances within the pharmaceutical, medical, chemical processing industries and material science, therefore it is possible that solutions in the oil and gas processes and operations may be sought in these sectors.
 This type of collaboration could yield a lot of low-hanging fruit for oilfield applications.
-There are three main approaches to risk and exposure on occupational safety and health.
-Therefore, Nanoparticles must be handled in a non-airborne form, such as in solution.
+There are three main approaches to risk and exposure.

+It must be highlighted that inhalation exposure by absorption through the mucosal lining of the trachea is one of the greatest concerns with regards to the effects of particulate nanomaterials on occupational safety and health.
+Therefore, Nanoparticles must be handled in a nonairborne form, such as in solution.
 It is recommended that respiratory air filters N100 or N95 be used.
-Nanoparticle exposure is frequently caused by the use of insufficient personal protection equipment (PPE).
-Therefore, protective clothing such as that required in a wet-chemistry laboratory would be appropriate and could include but not limited to:

-It must be highlighted that inhalation exposure by absorption through the mucosal lining of the trachea is one of the greatest concerns with regards to the effects of particulate nanomaterials